wp-media/rocket-lazy-load/readme.txt

 == Frequently Asked Questions ==

 = How can I use native lazyload? =
-To use native lazyload on browsers supporting this feature, You need to use the following line:
+To use native lazyload on browsers supporting this feature, you need to use the following line:

 `add_filter( 'rocket_use_native_lazyload', '__return_true' );`